AlessandroPoggiali/HQFS/README.md

 Note that this is a simple demonstration, and the algorithm's performance may vary depending on the data being used.
 If you are interested in using the HQFS algorithm for your own data analysis, you may need to modify the code to suit your specific needs.

+## References
+<a id="1">[1]</a>
+Bernasconi, A., Berti, A., Del Corso, G. M., Guidotti, R., & Poggiali, A. (2024).
+Quantum subroutine for variance estimation: algorithmic design and applications.
+Quantum Machine Intelligence, 6(2), 78.